 With hundreds of different click farms out there going under the radar, you never know when you could be a victim of click fraud.

-Although many click farms specialise in Facebook likes and Twitter followers, some click-farms like to focus on pay per click ads.
-By paying people to click pay per click ads on their own site, these fraudsters can make a handsome profit from your ad budget.
+Although many click farms specialise in Facebook likes and Twitter followers, some click farms like to focus on pay per click ads.
+By paying people to click pay per click ads on their own site, these fraudsters can make a handsome profit from your ad budgets, wasting your ad spend.

 There’s probably someone sat in a dark room getting paid to click on your ads without you even realising it!

-With PPC bids ranging from just a few cents to tens of dollars, even a handful of fraudulent clicks could cost you a big chunk of your advertising budget.
-Luckily fighting back against these fraudsters isn’t as hard as it sounds.
+With PPC bids ranging from just a few cents to tens of dollars, even a single click farm attack could cost you a big chunk of your lost ad revenue.
+Luckily fighting back against click fraud isn’t as hard as it sounds.

 Want to see how much you could save with Lunio?
 Sign up for our 14-day free trial below to find out.